krzaku281/react-hooks-grid/README.md

 };
 ```

-> - anyNumberOfParameters - any number of parameters for plugin,
+- anyNumberOfParameters - any number of parameters for plugin,
-> - pluginLogic - all custom logic for that plugin,
+- pluginLogic - all custom logic for that plugin,
-> - anyOrder - set order for plugin when will be called during update grid,
+- anyOrder - set order for plugin when will be called during update grid,
-> - modifyGrid - implement function which modify or calculate grid,
+- modifyGrid - implement function which modify or calculate grid,
-> - customPublicApi - expose public api for using outside,
+- customPublicApi - expose public api for using outside,
-> - updateGrid - given function for invoke when grid update will be needed.
-Last step in all exposed functions like setSort, setIndex setSize etc.
+- updateGrid - given function for invoke when grid update will be needed.
+Last step in all exposed functions like setSort, setIndex setSize etc. Don't implement it.
+Just invoke updateGrid() when it is necessary.

 ## Licence